Research Masters and PhD programmes

 Our flagship research degree is our structured PhD programme.
 The structured PhD focuses on the completion of taught modules in conjunction with a research thesis.
 This has proven to be highly successful and enables our PhD students to achieve the best possible experience of graduate research and training.
 Making a substantial and original contribution to knowledge, normally leading to peer-reviewed publications remains the core objective of doctoral studies in the School.

 The School also offers a series of Master’s degrees by research in the major disciplinary area of Geography.
 The normal duration for completion of a Master’s degree is 1-2 years.
-If you would like to apply - you can do so by clicking on the apply now button.

 Show/hide contentOpenClose All

 The structured PhD includes several measures designed to support you in achieving your academic and professional objectives.
 One of these measures is the requirement of each PhD student to have a Doctoral Studies Panel.
 The purpose of the Doctoral Studies Panel is to support and enhance the supervisor-student relationship, to monitor your progress during the course of your doctoral studies and to provide advice and support both to you and your supervisor(s).
 The panel consists not only of your supervisor(s) but also additional advisor(s).
 A further measure of support is the requirement in the structured programme to complete at least 30 credits of graduate taught modules at the early stages of your study.
 Thus, each student gains important experience not only in research but also in broader academic field of study.

 Further details can be found by clicking here